herbeline/thesis/01 - INSPIRATIONS.md

 - Survival Games (Walden)
 - Adventure Games with proeminent nature (The Legend of Zelda, Okami)
-- Engaged Games (Alba: a Wildlife Adventure)
+- Engaged Games (Alba: a Wildlife Adventure, Phone Story)
 - Simulation Games about evolving in nature (Spore)